fdelorenzi/whatsapp-forensic-exporter/README.md

 # WhatsApp Forensic Exporter

-A command-line tool for exporting WhatsApp data from a SQLite database.
+A command-line tool for exporting WhatsApp data from SQLite databases and WhatsApp Web takeouts.

 ## Disclaimer